 An introductory home loan isn't the only way you can save money and reduce the life of your loan.
 Other ways you can save on your loan include:

-1. Communicating with your current lender
+1. Negotiating with your current lender

 2. Refinancing to another lender